 Her education in visual arts is complemented by experience in cognition and emotional intelligence, having studied in the Cognitive Neuroscience course at the Nirakara Institute and Psychology at Oxford University.
+She has been a Visiting Researcher at the Basque Center on Cognition, Brain and Language (BCBL, Basque Country) in collaboration with neuroscientist Dr David Soto.
 Coming from a multidisciplinary background, she has approached imagination as a construction of beliefs and realities, training in Neurolinguistic Programming, and complimenting her skills with artistic education.

-With more than 8 years of experience in the visual field, she has had the opportunity to work on graphic design, as well as creative and technological innovation projects in prestigious companies such as Coca-Cola, PhoneHouse, Fundación Telefónica, and Baidewei Magazine in the Marketing and Creativity Department.
-Currently, she is the visual and graphic designer of Gazelle Wind Power Limited.
+With more than 8 years of experience in the visual field, she has had the opportunity to work on graphic design, as well as creative and technological innovation projects in prestigious companies such as Coca-Cola, PhoneHouse, Gazelle Wind Power Limited, Fundación Telefónica, and Baidewei Magazine in the Marketing and Creativity Department.

 Amaia has given lectures and talks in international Congresses and workshops at the University of Oxford, the University of Bologna, the Complutense University of Madrid, the Manchester School of Visual Arts, the MediaLab Prado, and the Fundación BilbaoArte of Bilbao, among others.
 Her work has been exhibited in more than 30 national and international exhibitions, such as the Edinburgh Art Fair, ABC Museum, Donostiartean, and Soir Zine Miami, among others.
 Her artwork and research have received several awards and recognitions: youngest artist award in the Revelarte Photographic Competition (ESTAMPA, 2012), First International Photography Biennial Award (Bcn, 2014), finalist in The Billboard Creative (Los Angeles, USA, 2016), Felipa Manuela Award (2017), Residencia de Estudiantes CSIC (Madrid, 2017), BAFFEST Awards (Bilbao, 2018) and ARTSFAD Awards (Bcn, 2019).